-Hungarian pastries today reflect many influences: Italian bakers and candy producers worked in Hungary's royal court in medieval times; Turkish desserts became popular during the country's century-and-a-half Ottoman occupation; Western European cake-making techniques and ingredients seeped into the country through neighboring Austria.
-But it was during the Austro Hungarian Empire, in the second half of the 19th century, when Hungary's pastry shops came into their own, inventing a wide range of cakes, pastries, and marzipan figurines that are still popular today.
+Hungarian pastries today reflect many influences: Italian bakers and candy producers worked in Hungary's royal court in medieval times; Turkish desserts became popular during the country's century-and-a-half Ottoman occupation; French cake-making techniques seeped into the country through neighboring Austria.
+But starting in the second half of the 19th century, Hungary's pastry shops came into their own.

-The year 1884 marked three milestones.
-Two bakers, Emil Gerbeaud and Vilmos Ruszwurm, each began their patronage of a pastry shop that went on to transform Budapest's confectionery and still bear their names today (Café Gerbeaud and Ruszwurm).
-This was also when the József C. Dobos invented the Dobos torte, Hungary's most famous cake.
+The year 1884 was especially memorable: Two bakers, Emil Gerbeaud and Vilmos Ruszwurm, each began their patronage of a pastry shop that went on to transform Budapest's confectionery and still bear their names today (Café Gerbeaud and Ruszwurm).
+This was also when the József C. Dobos invented the Dobos torte, Hungary's national cake.

-In Hungary, you'll have to visit a dedicated pastry shop—cukrászda in Hungarian—to try the local cakes because restaurants don't serve them (these are my favorites).
-There's still a pastry shop culture in Budapest that you're unlikely to experience in most places—cukrászdas are peppered across the city, with each neighborhood boasting at least a couple.
+In Hungary, you'll have to visit a dedicated pastry shop — cukrászda in Hungarian — to try the local cakes because restaurants don't serve them (these are my favorite cukrászdas).
+In Budapest, there's still a pastry shop culture you're unlikely to experience elsewhere — cukrászdas are peppered across the city, with each neighborhood boasting at least a couple.
 Apart from a range of cakes, they also serve coffee, tea, and savory biscuits.

 The Top 16

 #1 - Dobos torte: Created by local confectioner József C. Dobos in 1884, this is the quintessential Hungarian sponge cake sporting layers of chocolate butter cream.
 After pathetic attempts by competitors to replicate his concoction, Dobos decided to make the recipe public and, still today, you'll find Dobos torte in most Budapest pastry shops.
 The cake's signature feature is the shiny, brittle caramel topping.

 #2 - Esterházy torte: Named after a prominent Hungarian royal family, the Esterházy torte is one of the most well-known in and outside the country.
-It comprises alternating layers of ground walnuts or almonds and rum-inflected buttercream with a white fondant coating.
+It comprises alternating layers of ground walnuts (or almonds) and rum-inflected buttercream with a white fondant coating.
 Interestingly, it contains no flour.
 At its best, the Esterházy torte is rich, but not cloying.